 - A positive mental attitude makes a big difference in how the body fights disease.

-- Creative visualization establishes belief and optimism.
+- Creative visualisation establishes belief and optimism.
 A conscious, free-flowing emotional life is fundamental for inner harmony.

-- Regular Massage treatments are a great immune support especially aromatherapy whereby immune oils are included such as like lavender, eucalyptus, orange, lemon and rosemary essential oils Massage also helps to relieve stress so therefore has a double beneficial effect.
+- Regular Self- Massage treatments are a great immune support incorporate this with these essential oils that will improve your immune system: lavender, eucalyptus, orange, lemon and rosemary essential oils Massage also helps to relieve stress, improves your skin and muscle tone.